michael-sumner/go-make-things/content/articles/2019/2019-12-09-when-should-you-add-the-defer-attribute-to-the-script-element.md

 ## So when should you use `defer`?

-If you have any any noncritical JavaScript file, or any code that depends on the DOM being rendered to run, load it in the `head` with the `defer` attribute.
+If you have any noncritical JavaScript file, or any code that depends on the DOM being rendered to run, load it in the `head` with the `defer` attribute.

 This will result in the best performance on most browsers.